Trump raises tariffs on Chinese goods as trade war escalates

 China, for its part, slapped new tariffs of 5% and 10% on $75 billion of U.S. products in retaliation.
 Like Trump’s, the Chinese tariffs will be imposed in two batches — first on Sept.
 1 and then on Dec.
 15.

 China will also go ahead with previously postponed import duties on U.S.-made autos and auto parts, the Finance Ministry announced.

-Trump tweets Friday included one declaring, “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing … your companies HOME and making your products in the USA.”
+Trump tweets on Friday included one declaring: “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing… your companies HOME and making your products in the USA.”

 Jay Foreman, CEO of Basic Fun!, a Florida toy company that imports from China, said Trump’s demand to American companies was outrageous.